qisun1/ESP8266_LED_64x16_Matrix_GB/README.md

 ## Limitations
 The current code does not yet implement pins for green color as well as data_r2 pin used for 64x32 matrix.
 Slight modification is needed.
 I am probably not going to do that as I only have red color matrix.
 After this project, I am going to switch RGB LED matrix.

+In my code, I limit to 100 Chinese characters in a message.

 ## Compatible Hardware